-In Section 4 the gross water savings Oroville District needs to realize by 2015 in order to satisfy SBx7-7 and MOU compliance requirements were presented.
-In this section, the volume of water savings that can reasonably be expected from existing efficiency codes, conversion of flat rate customers to metered billing, water rate adjustments, and past conservation program implementation is considered.
+In Section 4 the gross water savings Stockton District needs to realize by 2015 in order to satisfy SBx7-7 and MOU compliance requirements were presented.
+In this section, the volume of water savings that can reasonably be expected from existing efficiency codes, water rate adjustments, and past conservation program implementation is considered.
 The results are used to adjust baseline demand so that the volume of water savings that will need to come from new conservation programs can be determined.